CuzImAzizx/Masrofi/README.md

 #### Requirements
 Make sure you have the following installed on your machine:
-- Git
+- git
-- PHP
+- php 8.2
-- Composer
+- composer
 - Laravel
 - Gemini API key ([Get one for free here](https://ai.google.dev/gemini-api/docs/api-key#:~:text=You%20can%20create%20a%20key%20with%20a%20few%20clicks%20in%20Google%20AI%20Studio))